Office of the Provost

 The Office of the Faculty Ombudsperson acts as an independent, impartial, confidential, and informal resource for faculty who are dealing with any work-related difficulty including interpersonal conflict or academic or administrative concerns.
 The faculty ombudsperson advises both the Provost and the President of the Faculty Senate on matters concerning faculty welfare.

 The Faculty Senate is composed of senators representing the voting faculty of Texas Tech University.
-The voting faculty are those who have completed at least one year in a full-time appointment in a tenure-track or tenured position, including librarians and archivists who hold appointments that make them eligible for tenure.
+The voting faculty are those who have completed at least one year in a full-time appointment in a tenure-track or tenured position, including librarians and archivists who hold appointments that make them eligible for tenure, and those in a full-time non-tenure track faculty position who are eligible for continuing appointment by virtue of serving six or more consecutive years in the faculty position.
 Membership of the Faculty Senate includes one senator for each twenty voting faculty members or fraction thereof from each college or school, but not fewer than two senators, and nine additional senators at-large.
 Members may not hold administrative positions higher than department chair.
 The Senate elects a president, vice president, and secretary from its membership to serve terms of one year.

 The Faculty Senate acts on behalf of the faculty and serves as an advisory body to the President of the university and may consider all matters of university concern.
 Any member of the university community may bring a matter of university concern to the attention of the Senate.
 The Senate may make recommendations to the President of the university concerning the academic functions of the university, academic freedom, and other matters pertaining to the welfare of the university, particularly those of special interest to the faculty.
 If the President of the university chooses not to follow a recommendation of the Faculty Senate, the President shall inform the Senate in writing of the reasons and, on request of the Senate, the President shall meet with the Senate for discussion of the matter.